-Dentures and partial dentures are the traditional treatment options for replacing several consecutive lost teeth or a full arch of teeth.
+Dentures and partial dentures are the traditional restorative dentistry treatment options for replacing several consecutive lost teeth or a full arch of teeth.
 Dr. Ken Schweifler places dentures and partial dentures to restore function and aesthetics to your smile.
-We often recommend the incorporation of dental implants for a result that is stable, permanent and supportive of long term oral health and wellness.
+We often recommend the incorporation of affordable dental implants for a result that is stable, permanent, and supportive of long-term oral health and wellness.

-Today’s dentures offer patients the opportunity to restore a smile that is customized to their natural appearance.
-Advances in materials, techniques and oral hygiene support have improved outcomes dramatically for patients receiving dentures.
+Today’s dentures offer patients the opportunity to restore a smile that fits their natural appearance.
+Advances in materials, techniques, and oral hygiene support have improved outcomes dramatically for patients receiving dentures.
 Dr. Schweifler can create a cosmetic denture that can give you back the ability to smile, speak and enjoy eating again after tooth extraction or loss.
 The first step is a consultation to evaluate your needs and discuss your cosmetic goals with Dr. Schweifler.

 As one of Dr. Schweifler’s mentors often says, “Dentures are not a replacement for teeth.
 They’re a replacement for NO TEETH.”
-The point is that emphasis should be placed on preserving one’s dentition and avoiding the loss of teeth and the need for dentures.
+The point is that we place an emphasis on preserving one’s dentition, and avoiding the loss of teeth and the need for dentures.
 No teeth replacement option is as comfortable and functional as the natural dentition.

-- shifting of teeth adjacent to missing teeth which adversely affects the bite and puts more stress on the jaw joints and muscles, and can accelerate periodontal disease;
+- Shifting of teeth adjacent to missing teeth.
+This adversely affects the bite and puts more stress on the jaw joints and muscles.
+It can also accelerate periodontal disease.

-- continued, irreversible bone loss in areas where teeth are missing, which can contribute to bone loss to those areas shared with remaining teeth.
+- Continued, irreversible bone loss in areas where teeth are missing.
+This can contribute to bone loss to those areas shared with remaining teeth.
 Over time, the shape of the lower jaw can change and appear more shrunken.

 Implant Dentures: What are the benefits?

 Dentures only have about one-sixth of the chewing power of teeth when fitting properly.
 Ill-fitting dentures offer patients even less chewing power and thus can lead to poor nutrition.
-Many denture wearers start limiting the kinds of food they eat because of the struggle to chew more tenacious foods or because they’re self-conscious eating in front of others.
+Many denture wearers start limiting the kinds of food they eat because of the struggle to chew more tenacious foods.
+Also because they’re self-conscious eating in front of others.

 Implants have eradicated a lot of the challenges associated with dentures.
-They can be strategically positioned in areas underneath dentures and serve to lock those dentures into place.
-An implant-supported denture doesn’t shift around during chewing, alleviating the challenges of the past and allowing patients to chew a variety of foods more forcefully and confidently.
+Your dentist can strategically position them in areas underneath dentures.
+They will serve to lock those dentures into place.
+An implant-supported denture doesn’t shift around during chewing.
+It alleviates the challenges of the past and allows patients to chew a variety of foods more forcefully and confidently.

-Dental implants can be used to secure a denture or partial denture for restoring full function and natural aesthetics to your smile.
-Several implants are strategically placed to attach the denture and provide a stable foundation for chewing and speaking.
-Using implants will also offer several key benefits for your overall health and wellness including reduced bone loss in the lower jaw which can lead to a more aged appearance as the jaw changes shape and shrinks where teeth were lost.
+Dental implants can secure a denture or partial denture to restore full function and a natural look to your smile.
+We strategically place several implants in your mouth to attach the denture.
+This will provide you with a stable base for chewing and speaking.
+Using implants will also offer several key benefits for your overall health and wellness.
+Benefits can include reduced bone loss in the lower jaw.
+This can lead to a more aged look, as the jaw changes shape and shrinks where the lost teeth.